-Montverde Academy junior Sydney Barker and homeschooler Brooke Herrera (who is simultaneously pursuing her high school diploma and an associate degree at Pasco-Hernando State College) say they are forever grateful to have received a W. Daniel Mills Apprenticeship at Garden Theatre.
-Both 17-year-olds are on the performance track and say that the apprenticeship has helped them grow and continue working towards their performing dreams.
+Montverde Academy junior Sydney Barker and homeschooler Brooke Herrera (who is simultaneously pursuing her high school diploma and an associate degree at Pasco-Hernando State College) are forever grateful to have received a W. Daniel Mills Apprenticeship at Garden Theatre in Winter Garden, Florida.
+Both 17-year-olds are on the performance track and say that the nine-month apprenticeship has helped them grow and continue working towards their performing dreams.

 Barker, who has been singing since she was in third grade and performed with the Orlando Repertory Theater for many years, says the apprenticeship took her to the “next level.”
 She explains, “I’ve learned to bring a part of myself to the characters I play.
 Now I understand more than ever that every performance is unique because there is a piece of you in the character and vice versa.”

 Barker, who was a friend of fellow Montverde Academy student Daniel Mills before his untimely death in 2020, says she takes comfort in knowing that so many theater students are getting excellent guidance and experience with an apprenticeship created in his name.
 “Daniel loved to perform and entertain.
 This apprenticeship honors the life he lived.
 I can only imagine he’s looking down and smiling, seeing all the future actors and stage technicians that this program is helping,” Barker says.